 Emma’s Court of Protection practice is complemented by her public law practice in the fields of healthcare, mental health, education and community care.

-Emma advises on all aspects of health and welfare and property and affairs and is highly experienced in applications involving serious medical treatment for children and adults, the former under the inherent jurisdiction (particularly in cases involving eating disorders), unusual deprivation of liberty cases (including advising and obtaining damages and/or other relief) and is regularly instructed on a consortium basis regarding how lawful authorisation should be sought for children and adults.
-She is very experienced in cases involving capacity disputes (including fluctuating capacity), and decisions regarding residence, care, contact, sexual relations, contraception and marriage.
+Emma advises on all aspects of health and welfare and property and affairs and is highly experienced in applications involving serious medical treatment for children and adults, the former under the inherent jurisdiction (particularly in cases involving eating disorders), unusual deprivation of liberty cases (including advising and obtaining damages and/or other relief), and is regularly instructed on a consortium basis regarding how lawful authorisation should be sought for children and adults.
+She is very experienced in cases involving capacity disputes (including fluctuating capacity), and decisions regarding residence, care, contact, sexual relations, contraception and marriage (including forced marriage).
 Emma is also regularly instructed in property and affairs disputes which include retrospective capacity issues, statutory wills, authority for “gifting”, and the appointment and removal of deputies and attorneys which include multi-million pound estates in the UK and abroad.
-Many of Emma’s cases involve fact finding hearings.
-In health and welfare applications, this includes findings regarding physical, sexual and emotional abuse and in property and affairs where voluminous and complex accounting information requires consideration by the court.
-Emma also advises in civil claims where there are issues regarding the capacity of a person to enter contractual relationships (including the disposal of property).
+Many of Emma’s cases involve fact-finding hearings.
+In health and welfare applications this includes findings regarding physical, sexual, and emotional abuse, and in property and affairs cases the consideration of voluminous and complex accounting information.
+Emma also advises in civil claims where there are issues regarding the capacity of a person to enter contractual relationships.

 Emma regularly provides bespoke training to solicitors and professional clients; particularly in relation to NHS and Local Authority duties, with a focus on mental health, mental capacity, education and commissioning.